A Guide to Hiking Mount Toubkal in 2 Days

 • Light snack or energy bars

-• Plasters/blister care
+• Plasters/ blister care

-• Tissues or loo roll VERY IMPORTANT
+• Tissues or toilet roll VERY IMPORTANT

-• Any medication (e.g. altitude tablets)
+• Any medication (e.g. altitude tablets, paracetamol)

 Lunches on the mountain